eggboy/aca-java-ai-workshop/01-workshop-environment-setup/README.md

 ## Log In with Azure CLI

-To sign in to Azure from the CLI, run the following command and follow the prompts to complete the authentication process.
+Signing In with Azure CLI Login to Azure from the CLI with the following command, and complete the prompts to
+authenticate:

 ```bash
 az login
 ```

-Next, install or update the extensions as it's required for the labs.
+Next, install or update the necessary Azure CLI extensions for our labs

 ```bash
 az extension add --name containerapp --upgrade --allow-preview true
 az extension add --name serviceconnector-passwordless --upgrade --allow-preview true
 ```

-An Azure resource provider is to enable functionality for a specific Azure service.
+Azure resource providers is to enable functionality for a specific Azure service.
 Some resource providers are registered by default.
 For a list of resource providers registered by default, see Resource providers for [Azure services](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers).

-Register the required Azure providers.
+Let's register the required Azure resource providers for our labs:

 ```bash
 az config set extension.use_dynamic_install=yes_without_prompt